DIVIDER FRONT unsmushed

 Squaring the Number line

-When zero is squared, it rotates a duplicate of the number line to rest at a 90° decree angle to the original.
-Each of these two number lines exhibits a negative a positive aspect the is equally divided by the zero at the centre of the cross.
-As there as two number lines, we can multiply any value in each quadrant and find a point located on the number plain.
-In this way a negative that is multiplied by another negative will be found in the negative space, unlike traditional mathematics that places the result in the positive.
+When zero is squared, it rotates a duplicate of the number line to rest at a 90° degree angle to the original.
+Each of these two number lines exhibits a negative and positive aspect that is equally divided by the zero at the centre of the cross.
+As there as two number lines, we can multiply any value in each quadrant and find a point located on the number plane.
+In this way, a negative that is multiplied by another negative will be found in the negative space, unlike traditional mathematics that places the result in the positive.

 NOTICE: The bottom left of the diagram contains a space where the multiplication of two negative number (negative squaring), are found.
 In traditional mathematics these values are translated into the positive, top right square (blue).

-This means that there are an additional three number spaces that are only accounted for in geometric maths.
-The first arises from the multiplication of two negative numbers. however a further two more arise from a positive value multiplied by a negative.
-This can occur in two ‘orientations , negative first or positive first.
-In 4D and geometric maths the order of a calculation does effect the outcome of the result.
-3×2 is not the same as 2×3, even the the result make look the same on a standard calculator.
+This means there are an additional three number spaces that are only accounted for in geometric maths.
+The first arises from the multiplication of two negative numbers.
+However, a further two more arise from a positive value multiplied by a negative.
+This can occur in two ‘orientations’, negative first or positive first.
+In 4D and geometric maths, the order of a calculation does affect the outcome of the result.
+3×2 is not the same as 2×3, even the result make look the same on a standard calculator.

 Key point